 As if Northern California was not already full of billion-dollar industries, voter-approved cannabis legalization in 2016 and the continued social transition into the legal marketplace has residents, visitors, educators, researchers, public policy officials, and other members of state or national government – oh and, of course, you! — interested in the rapidly changing marijuana landscape.
 California, where the well-known tradition of 4/20 originated; where Hollyweed has twice replaced the Hollywood sign; where the Emerald Triangle (the closest equivalent to cannabis has to a wine country) exists; and where more economic activity occurs than all but six other countries in the world has the potential to have a multi-billion dollar cannabis industry by 2021.

 On the local level, weed revenues from San Francisco are difficult to precisely calculate.
-As California no longer requires patients or caregivers to register within a state database, projecting their information while the industry exists against federal law, it is also difficult to draw any conclusions from current patient populations.
+As California no longer requires medical consumers or caregivers to register within a state database, projecting their information while the industry exists against federal law, it is also difficult to draw any conclusions from current medical consumer populations.
 In some ways, these barriers limit how accurate a prediction the of future can be.
 Still, ultimately Colorado and Washington has seen record-breaking sales every year since opening recreational sales.

 With optimism running high, more and more business owners, investors, and other financing providers have entered the cannabis industry.
 With San Francisco existing as California’s second largest population center behind Los Angeles, the local love of the plant has added fuel to the potential for revenues.